Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 Why did Portugal create the investment funds route?

-Portugal created the investment funds route to add another way for Golden Visa investors to put foreign capital into the country, while reducing the overly heavy focus on real estate investment.
+Portugal created the investment funds route for Golden Visa investors to bring foreign capital into the country, while reducing the overly heavy focus on real estate investment.

 What’s the minimum I can invest in funds?